fubark/ray-cyber/README.md

 # ray-cyber
 raylib bindings for [Cyber](https://cyberscript.dev)!

-Import and use in your script with just a URL.
+Start using by importing the URL from your script.

-# Instructions
+# Instructions.
 1. [Install Cyber](https://github.com/fubark/cyber#install)
 2. Create a new cyber script `game.cys`:
 ```text